 In either case, if the data comprising the selection cannot be stored on the requestor window (for example, because the server cannot provide sufficient memory), the owner must refuse the SelectionRequest, as previously described.
-See also section 2.5.
+See also the section called "Large Data Transfers".